emottk/USE1-DT-Hashes-Info/README.md

 Now this set of student names and grades is much more useful!

+With a partner, figure out what each of these statements would return given the hash below:

+	prices = {"bananas" => 1.95, "oranges" => 2.05, "raspberries" => 5.37, "cucumbers" => 0.89}

+	prices["oranges"]
+		>> ?

+	prices["cucumbers"]
+		>> ?

-With a partner, come up with 5 different examples of things that could be organized with hashes!
+With a partner, come up with 5 different examples of things that could be organized with hashes, and write them out using hash notation.